BlossomiShymae/GrrrLCU/README.md

 Briar is a wrapper for the League Client and Game Client APIs which are unofficially provided by Riot Games.

-This library is currently compatible with .NET 8 and higher for Windows.
+This library is currently compatible with .NET 8 and higher for Windows and MacOS.

 ## Contributors